 ARCH 352-History of Modern Arch.-UW spring qtr only

-**The Architecture major does not require ARCH 201 but does require ARCH 231- Making and Craft (Spring Qtr)
+**The Architectural Studies major does not require ARCH 201 but does require ARCH 231- Making and Craft (Spring Qtr)

 These ARCH pre-requisite courses can be taken at the UW by non- UW (nonmatriculated) students on a space available basis and may be registered for through the Non-Degree Enrollment website, if you are not yet a matriculated UW student:

-Options for Transfer Students Interested in Architecture or Architectural Design Majors at the UW:
+Options for Transfer Students Interested in Architectural Studies or Architectural Design Majors at the UW:

 If I am still studying at a Washington State Community College and am eligible for financial aid, can I use my financial aid to take the five pre-requisite ARCH courses at the UW as a non-matriculated student?